There are a number of actions that may be required outside of the regular application process. The list below provides information on these actions.

-- The Invoicing Deadline has passed and there are funds remaining due to denied or un-invoiced items.
-USAC will decommit any funds remaining 60 days after the Invoicing Deadline has passed to place the funds back into the Universal Service Fund for use towards future fund years.
+- The invoice filing deadline has passed and there are funds remaining due to denied or un-invoiced items.
+USAC will decommit any funds remaining 60 days after the invoice filing deadline has passed to place the funds back into the Universal Service Fund for use towards future fund years.
 No action from the applicant is required.
-To check your invoicing deadline, please use the RHC Program Invoicing Deadline tool on the USAC website.
+To check your invoice filing deadline, please use the RHC Program Invoice Filing Deadline tool on the USAC website.

 - Applicants may request a full or partial decommitment of approved funding that has not been disbursed, to avoid duplicate funding on a subsequent funding request, to account for any early disconnect of services or site closures, and as a result of applicants no longer needing the remaining funds.

 - If during a review of a funding commitment (audits, appeals, whistleblower calls, etc.), USAC discovers that funds were committed in error, a Commitment Adjustment/Demand Letter (COMAD) is sent to both the applicant (HCP) and service provider.
 In these instances, COMADs can also result in a de-commitment of funds remaining.